 In 2010 Laura obtained a bachelor’s degree in Media- Film and TV production with an extra minor at the University of Chengdu, in China.
 In this minor she made a short documentary as part of her graduation project.
 After her studies she worked for a number of years as a producer for various film and television companies.
 During this time, she followed a course at the Amsterdam Film School.
 Shortly after she started working at Zeppers Film as a junior-producer for projects like De zaak Tuitjenhorn by Sarah Vos and Onder Ogen by Jaap van Hoewijk.

-Janna is a fourth-year Media & Culture student at the University of Amsterdam.
-During her studies, she discovered her field of main interest: documentary film.
-She deepened her knowledge of the field by writing her bachelor’s thesis on Dutch Documentary and following multiple courses in Documentary Storytelling.
-In order to gain more experience in the actual workfield, she is now doing an internship at Zeppers.
+Romy is a fourth-year Cultural Studies student at the University of Amsterdam.
+After a course on documentaries in her third year, her passion for documentary film grew even more.
+In order to gain more experience in the field, she is now doing an internship at Zeppers.

 Julia van Schieveen studied Film & Visual Culture at the University of Amsterdam.
 During her Bachelor degree she received an Erasmus scholarship to study Communicación Audiovisual at the University of Valencia in Spain.
 After she graduated Julia started to work as a junior-producer for Zeppers Film.
 In the last eight years she has produced several (inter)national award winning documentaries, under which Love is Potatoes (Aliona van der Horst, 2017), Stranger in Paradise (Guido Hendrikx, 2016), Ben Ali Libi (Dirk-Jan Roeleven, 2015), Putin’s Olympic Dream (Hans Pool, 2014) and Poem of Death (Astrid Bussink, 2012).